NASA sends squid from Hawaii into space for research

 “There are aspects of the immune system that just don’t work properly under long-duration spaceflights,” she said.
 “If humans want to spend time on the moon or Mars, we have to solve health problems to get them there safely.”

 The Kewalo Marine Laboratory breeds the squid for research projects around the world.
-The tiny animals are plentiful in Hawaiian waters and are about 3 inches (7.6 centimeters) long as adults.
+The tiny animals are plentiful in Hawaiian waters and are about 3 inches long as adults.

 The squid will come back to Earth in July.